Garrett Cooper Player Props: Marlins vs. Cardinals

-The Miami Marlins, including Garrett Cooper (.333 batting average in his past 10 games), take on starter Adam Wainwright and the St. Louis Cardinals at LoanDepot park, Tuesday at 1:10 PM ET.
+On Wednesday, Garrett Cooper (.514 slugging percentage in past 10 games, including two home runs) and the Miami Marlins face the St. Louis Cardinals, whose starting pitcher will be Matthew Liberatore.
+First pitch is at 6:40 PM ET.

-He had a hitless performance in his previous game (0-for-2) against the Cardinals.
+He collected three RBI (going 3-for-5 with a home run and a walk) in his most recent game against the Cardinals.

 Garrett Cooper Game Info & Props vs. the Cardinals